sourcelight/repo-ai/easy-tasks/task3/ai-social/README.md

 - Was the code ready to run after generation?
 What did you have to change to make it usable?
   - When ai generated the entities, the table name "User" created issues using Postgres DB, I had to add quotes or change name's entity
+  - When I generated the postman collection, I had to modify the "pathVariables" removing the curly braces and adding the colon before the variable name

 - Which challenges did you face during completion of the task?